-Pygmy slow lorises are one of three species of loris maintained at the Lemur Center (the others are slow and slender lorises).
-All three of these species are members of the family Lorisidae which includes lorises, galagos and pottos and consists of 9 genera and over 25 species found in Africa south of the Sahara, southern India, Sri Lanka, southeastern Asia and the East Indies.
+Pygmy slow lorises are one of two species of loris maintained at the Lemur Center (the other is the slow loris).
+Both of these species are members of the family Lorisidae which includes lorises, galagos and pottos and consists of 9 genera and over 25 species found in Africa south of the Sahara, southern India, Sri Lanka, southeastern Asia and the East Indies.
 Lorises have a tail either very short or completely absent, and their heads and eyes are round, with small ears which are almost completely hidden by fur.
-The forelimbs and hindlimbs of lorises are nearly equal in length.
+The forelimbs and hind limbs of lorises are nearly equal in length.

 All lorises have extremely strong fingers and toes, and they are capable of maintaining a powerful grip with either hands or feet for astonishingly long periods of time.
 They are arboreal and nocturnal, sleeping by day in hollowed out trees, tree crevices or branches.
 Generally they sleep curled up in a ball, with their heads tucked up under their arms.
 When they move, they do so with slow deliberate hand-over-hand movements, moving along as easily under a branch as above.
 They are capable of moving quickly if alarmed, but typically they do not jump or leap.

 In North America, the approximately 50 captive pygmy slow lorises are managed by a Species Survival Plan (SSP).
 Due to deforestation in their native Vietnam, pygmy slows are considered endangered.
 The Lemur Center houses 8 individuals, 4 males and 4 females, the second largest captive population in North America.